deploy2zenodo/deploy2zenodo/README.md

 [^fair2]: [An interpretation of the FAIR principles to guide implementations in the HMC digital ecosystem.](https://doi.org/10.3289/HMC_publ_01)

-Especially for software usually it is not citable by a PID.
+Especially software usually is not citable by a PID.
 To overcome this and make software academically significant we provide here a tool for automatic publication to the open repository [zenodo](https://zenodo.org/).